Xyz31/Strivers-SDE-Sheet/Day-10 Recursion and Backtracking/58) M Coloring Problem.md

 # M Coloring Problem

+Sample Input 1:
+3 2
+0 1 0
+1 0 1
+0 1 0

+Sample Output 1:
+YES

+Explanation Of Input 1:
+The adjacency matrix tells us that 1 is connected to 2, and 2 is connected to 3.
+We can see that a minimum of 2 colors would be needed to color the graph.
+So it is possible to color the graph in this case.

+## code
 ```cpp

 // Function to check if it is safe to assign a particular color to a node